brianwang00001/CNN-from-scratch/README.md

 # Convolutional Neural Network (CNN) from scratch

-This is a fully NumPy-based CNN model with PyTorch-style APIs.
+This is a fully NumPy-based CNN library with PyTorch-style APIs.
 I tried to replicate some functions in the torch library like nn.Sequential, nn.Conv2d, a naive version of Autograd engine, etc. You might find some of the expressions in this programme quite familiar.
 Btw my favourite one is loss.backward() :)

-### Example usage
+## Example usage

+### Build model

 I used this library to build a LeNet, and trained with MNIST datasets.
 (Note that I replaced the sigmoid in the original LeNet with ReLU, and used MaxPooling rather than AveragePooling.
 Other model specs are completely the same.)